Introduction to Opensense Admin

 Adding Fields

-Refer to the Opensense naming convention document when naming your fields.
-You will also have to add these new fields to your HTML in a syntax form. i.e: ($parametername;)
+Refer to the Opensense naming conventions when naming your fields.
+You will also have to add these custom fields to your HTML templates.
+(Example: $title;)

 Cloning a signature template